 Established in loving memory of Douglas Hideo Shinyei by his wife, Martha Shinyei and his mother, Ann Shinyei, this scholarship is awarded annually to a mature male student currently enrolled in the Bachelor of Arts, combined major, minor or concentration in Gerontology or the Master of Arts in Family Studies and Gerontology, who has demonstrated a commitment (through volunteer or paid employment) to assisting the interests of the elderly.
-Mature students must submit a résume detailing their previous academic achievements and educational goals in the field of gerontology.
-Recipients are chosen by the undergraduate Committee on Admissions and Scholarships.
+Mature students must submit a résumé detailing their previous academic achievements and educational goals in the field of gerontology.
+Please visit the Registrar's Office to obtain further information.
+Recipients are chosen by the Undergraduate Committee on Admissions and Scholarships or the GSSAAC.